SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Increasing Resistance Option
 As another option to control metaphysicists, for each additional time the character uses the same manipulation on the same target, the difﬁculty goes up by +5.
-It’s possible that the result point bonus will cancel this diﬃculty, but the universe continues to try to resist change.
+It’s possible that the result point bonus will cancel this difficulty, but the universe continues to try to resist change.

 Sample Manipulations